Samvardhani/Smart-Parking-System/README.md

-Sure, here's a template for your README file:

 Smart Parking System using OpenCV
 This project is a smart parking system implemented using OpenCV, a popular computer vision library.
 The system detects and tracks vehicles in a parking lot using video feed from cameras, and provides real-time information about parking space availability.